fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

-## Week 8:
+## Week 8: The fat enemy

 ### Mon 10/5
-- Helen Zoe Veit, *Modern Food, Moral Food*, Chapter 5: The Progressive Body and the Thin Ideal, 157--80.
+- Helen Zoe Veit, *Modern Food, Moral Food*, Chapter 7: The Triumph of the Will: The Progressive Body and the Thin Ideal, 157--80.

 ### Wed 10/07
 - A. F. La Berge, “How the Ideology of Low Fat Conquered America,” _Journal of the History of Medicine and Allied Sciences_ 63.2 (2007): 139--77.

-{% include alert.html class='danger' title='Weekly reflection' text="
+{% include alert.html class='danger' title='(short) Weekly reflection' text="
 What was most interesting this week?
 "%}